eflumerf/styleguide/dune-daq-cppguide.md

 ### 2.6 Namespace Names

 Namespace names are all lower-case, with words separated by underscores.

-Top-level namespace names should have the same name as the DUNE DAQ package (e.g., `appfwk::`) .
+The top-level namespace of the DUNE DAQ codebase is `dunedaq`.
+For a given package, the next level namespace should have the same name as the DUNE DAQ package.
+So, e.g., the code for the appfwk package should be placed in the `dunedaq::appfwk` namespace.
+.

 Avoid nested namespaces that match well-known top-level